rebelsky/sams-assorted-musings-reflections/business-cards.md

 include appropriate contact information"?
 That's absurd.

-Communications should be willing to acknowledge the reasonable needs of faculty.
+Communications should be willing to acknowledge the reasonable needs of faculty and staff.
 They aren't.
 I've reached my limit.
 Screw it.
 I guess I don't need business cards.

 ---